 [Update Jan.
 5, 2021: I’ve updated the pronouns used throughout this article to be more consciously aware and sensitive to Eddie’s chosen pronouns.
 Please leave a comment if you happen to come across any I missed.]

-Many of you are aware that I had the opportunity to see Eddie Izzard in concert last week as part of his “Force Majeure” tour.
-What I didn’t mention on social media that night, however, is that I had the great privilege of attending a Q&A session with him after the show.
+Many of you are aware that I had the opportunity to see Eddie Izzard in concert last week as part of her “Force Majeure” tour.
+What I didn’t mention on social media that night, however, is that I had the great privilege of attending a Q&A session with her after the show.

 Most of the questions that evening were the usual, non-professional interview type questions: What’s the one thing you’d tell your younger self if you could go back to the past?
 What inspired you to become a comedian?
 What shade of lipstick do you wear?
 You know…the usual.
 But the last question of the evening made me devote my full attention to the answer.